 Fact: Almost all people, who are researching their ancestors in England & Wales, will hit the “Getting Back Before 1837” brick wall.

-If you are struggling to track down your ancestors before the census records and civil registration began, then this CD will be a goldmine of information for you.
+If you are struggling to track down your ancestors before the census records and civil registration began, then this Audio Podcast will be a goldmine of information for you.

 Simply learning how to use these resources will vastly improve your research and so help you to overcome these difficulties!